duderstadt-lab/mars-docs/examples/fret_dynamic.md

 **3. Apply the molecule integrator to extract I vs. T traces**
 Now first switch back to the video (instead of the z projection) by clicking on its window.
 Then, integrate the peaks using the molecule integrator tools developed for dual view microscopy data (Plugins>Mars>Image>Molecule Integrator (dualview)).
 Press ok and the archive will open automatically upon completion of the calculation.
 Now the generation of the first archive, the FRET archive, is complete.
-Repeat the three steps above for both the AO and DO archive with the details as listed below in table 3.
+Tag the archive as "FRET" and save.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/img19.png' width='450'>